mickfuzz/phd4/_posts/thesis_chapters/2025-3-10-Glossary.md

 **Bartle's Player Types:** The grouping of different player types reflects a design concept that players play games for different motivations.
 Bartle's proposed types are frequently framed as the following: Achiever, Killer, Explorer, Socialiser.
 For example, Killer / Griefer refers to a player who often engages in a process of playing against the norms of the game for entertainment value.
 This can be disruptive in the context of a group game.

+**Computational Fluidity:** Relates both to flow experience (see above) and Resnick's interpretation which emphasises the importance of participants self-expression in computer coding project.

 #### perhaps not needed.

 **Process Drama:** A way of exploring topics using dramatic techniques to explore situations, professional contexts or wider topics.
 The work of Dorothy Heathcote on process drama is influential in shaping conceptions of what is possible in school contexts particularly in her use of guided role play and cross-circular work.

 ### General Coding / Technical Terms